NcollegeB/OpenToon/README.md

 - Automated checks for keyboard shortcuts, quest overlay behavior, minigame skipping, fishing, Gag XP, and model references
 - Architecture, build, feature, and verification documentation

-## What is not included

-The following stay out of Git:

-- `game/resources/`: models, textures, audio, DNA, and other game resources
-- `runtime/`: Python, Panda3D, and bundled native libraries
-- `game/astron/{win32,darwin,linux}/`: target-native Astron executables
-- `game/astron/databases/`: local accounts and avatar object records
-- `game/astron/logs/`, `game/logs/`, and `game/runtime-control/`
-- `backups/`
-- `launcher/dist/`, build environments, and PyInstaller work files

-You must provide compatible resources that you are authorized to use.
-The upstream resource archive is not open-source and is not covered by this project's license.

 ## How the system fits together